JapanYoshi/salty/README.md

 The current public build is published on [the Gotm webpage](https://gotm.io/haitouch/salty-trivia).
 Note that this version may not be the latest version with the latest features and question packs.

-## How to Develop a Fork

-1. Install the Godot Engine from the [official website](https://godotengine.org).
-As of writing this Readme file, the version used is 3.5 (non-Mono).

-2. Download or fork the repository, and open the folder once you've booted Godot.

 ## License and Copyright for a Fork

 This game is released as free and open source software, which means that you are free to run the program, study and modify the program’s files, and redistribute the program whether modified or not.
 In order to achieve these freedoms, all the game’s code is open-source and visible on this repository.

 However, this does not mean that the assets of this game are free of copyright.
 You may not use the code to impersonate us, or otherwise scam people.
 The music, voice assets, and graphical assets are available for ease of modification, but if you release a modification, you must replace all the provided voice files, unless you have the voice actors’ permission.

+## How to Get Started with a Fork

+1. Install the Godot Engine from the [official website](https://godotengine.org).
+As of writing this Readme file, the version used is 3.5 (non-Mono).

+2. Download or fork the repository, and open the folder once you've booted Godot.

-## How to Make Your Own Questions, Episodes, and Controller for a Fork
+## How to Make Your Own Questions, Episodes, and Controller

 To use your own **question files**, use [the `salty_data` repository](https://github.com/JapanYoshi/salty_data) as a template.
 I don't recommend downloading the entire thing because it has hella WAV files and it takes space; just get everything except for the `/q/` folder, and follow the tutorial on that repository.